H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Serialization RCE.md

+# Serialization RCE

-# Identifying the use of Serialization
+## Identifying the use of Serialization

 ## White-Box